 Now that you understand the benefits of short-form videos, how can you be sure that you’re getting the assets you need to create them for your own brand?

 - Capture more.
 Cast and crew are already on set.
 Build some time into your schedule to capture extra footage without setting up a whole separate scenario.

 - When shooting, do longer takes.
 Even if the editor only needs two seconds, add time before and after in case that shot can later stand alone as a snackable clip.

 - Capture behind the scenes footage.
-Everyone loves to peak behind the curtain to see how the magic happens.
+Everyone loves to peek behind the curtain to see how the magic happens.

 Let’s go back to that coffee shop with Joe.
 Will you be the brand that he wants to revisit in his free time?
 Or will you continue making long-form, hard-to-digest content that he forgets in an instant?
 By giving him a few sips instead of the entire pot of coffee, you’re vastly increasing the odds that you grab his attention and gain a consumer.
 Don’t corner yourself with only long form media, or Millennials will speed right by without ever noticing you.

 Not only will this type of snackable content spread awareness and drive traffic (sweet, sweet millennial traffic) to the other media you have on your site, it can also stand alone as entertaining social media posts.
-Its shelf live is long and relevant regardless of when a consumer discovers your brand.
+Its shelf life is long and relevant regardless of when a consumer discovers your brand.
 Use these resources to grab a consumer’s attention on the platforms they are spending the most time with, and you’re well on your path to driving all that traffic straight to your doorstep.